telerik/blazor-docs/components/toolbar/overview.md

 * `ToolBarTemplateItem` - allows you to create a custom item for the ToolBar.
 You can read more about this in the [Templated Item]({%slug toolbar-templated-item%}) article.

-* `ToolBarSeparator` - adds a line that separates the item in the ToolBar.
-You can find information in the [Separators]({%slug toolbar-separators%}) article.
+* `ToolBarSeparator` - adds a line that separates items in the ToolBar.
+You can find more information in the [Separators]({%slug toolbar-separators%}) article.

 * `ToolBarSpacer` - adds empty space that separates the items into different groups.
-You can find information in the [Separators]({%slug toolbar-separators%}) article.
+You can find more information in the [Separators]({%slug toolbar-separators%}) article.